compound-finance/circlex/README.md

 ## Contributing

 Create a pull request to contribute to Circlex.
 All contributors agree to accept the license specified in this repository for all contributions to this project.
 See [LICENSE.md](./LICENSE.md).

+Note: The author generated the Circlex logo with DALL•E, OpenAI's text-to-image generation model.
+The image was further modified by the author.